Skip to main content Skip to footer

 The breakthrough came from the convergence of two AI capabilities:

-Together, these technologies made it possible for the first time to automate the most labor-intensive parts of AD creation.
+Together, these technologies made it possible for the first time to handle the most labor-intensive parts of AD creation, freeing skilled describers to focus on creative and editorial decisions.

 Multimodal Understanding